obiknows/weather-data/README.md

 This data stream acquired using the
 [OpenWeatherMap API](http://openweathermap.org/current)
-polls soundcloud every 2 seconds to grab the current air pressure for the 10027 zipcode and stores that in a redis store.
+polls the OpenWeatherMap every 2 seconds to grab the current air pressure for the 10027 zipcode and stores that in a redis store.
 At the same time, on every entry on the redis store, we calculate a moving average of the air pressure and we send an alert via twitter, alerting us of the chance